EarthEdSTEM/earthed-iot-programs-tutorials/T_Contact_Sensor.md

 ## Step 6 Add a Conditional Block
 Coding: add an If block
 -----------------------
-The switch for turning on the LEDs will be the Crash Sensor.
+The switch for controlling the LEDs will be the Crash Sensor.
 We will use the 'If...then' Logic Block to check if the Crash Sensor is pressed and if the LEDs are off.
 1. Place a ``||logic:if||`` block from the Logic menu into the ``||basic.forever||`` block.

 ```blocks